 Hiding Criminal Behavior from a Background Check

 Potential employees will have the most difficult time trying to hide public records like court documents, arrests, and criminal charges but they will go to great lengths to try to do it.
-Shady attorneys and online companies make good money trying to digitally erase transgressions for these kinds of applicants.
-Applicants may also use intentional misspellings, incorrect phone numbers, or slightly altered names to create confusion on their background check in hopes you won’t bother to dig deeper.
+Shady attorneys and online companies make good money trying to digitally erase transgressions for these kinds of candidates.
+Candidates may also use intentional misspellings, incorrect phone numbers, or slightly altered names to create confusion on their background check in hopes you won’t bother to dig deeper.

 Hiding At-Fault Terminations from a Background Check

-Depending on the type and length of an applicant’s work history, it can be fairly easy to cover up a firing.
+Depending on the type and length of an candidate’s work history, it can be fairly easy to cover up a firing.
 A job candidate may fudge their start and end dates for a position, provide a fake reference for the former employer, or just not mention that place of employment at all.
 If your application and hiring processes aren’t well-coordinated, it can be very easy for a bad candidate to slip through using those simple tactics in hopes, again, that you won’t bother to dig deeper for the real story.

 Finding Out the Truth About Your Potential Employees